Karen Hauer

-Karen Hauer Wyn-Jones (formerly Clifton; born 20 April 1982) is a Venezuelan-American professional Latin dance specialist and World Mambo Champion, best known for her appearances on the British television series Strictly Come Dancing.
-She is currently the longest serving professional dancer on the show.
+Karen Hauer (formerly Clifton; born 20 April 1982) is a Venezuelan-American professional Latin dance specialist and World Mambo Champion, best known for her appearances on the British television series Strictly Come Dancing.
+She is currently the longest-serving professional dancer on the show, having joined in 2012.
 She also featured on the American TV series So You Think You Can Dance, and was a principal dancer in the touring live dance show Burn the Floor.

 So You Think You Can Dance

 In 2009, Hauer auditioned for season 6 of the US reality show So You Think You Can Dance.
 She originally auditioned with her husband at the time, Matthew Hauer, but he was eliminated during Vegas week while Karen moved on to the top 20.